LKbryan777/simple-banking-app-v2/README.md

 if User.query.filter_by(email=form.email.data).first():
     flash('Email already registered.')
 ```
-Checks for existing users before account creation.
+Verifies the presence of current users prior to creating a new account.
-Prevents database integrity issues and stops malicious or accidental duplication of user credentials
+Averts database integrity problems and prevents the unintentional or harmful duplication of user credentials.

-3. **Defaulting to Active Status on New Accounts**
+3. **Automatic Active Status for New Accounts**

-New accounts were automatically marked as `'active'`.
+New accounts were instantly labeled as `'active'`.
-No vetting or moderation by an administrator—risk of abuse through admin-created accounts without oversight.
+There was no review or moderation by an administrator—this posed a risk of misuse via accounts created by admins without supervision.

 ***Improvements***
 ```python
 status='pending'  # Force admin approval
 ```
-New users are not active by default.
+New users are inactive by default.
-Adds an approval workflow, ensuring admins verify users before they can access the system.
+An approval process is implemented, requiring administrators to confirm users before they gain access to the system.
 ---

 #### */admin/deposit*

-1. **Missing Validation on Deposit Amount**
+1. **Lack of Validation on Deposit Amount**
-The `amount` input was not validated to ensure it was a positive number or within a reasonable range.
+The `amount` input lacked checks to confirm that it was a positive number or fell within a sensible range.
-Negative deposits may allow manipulation of account balances or introduce inconsistencies, while excessive amounts could lead to financial errors, abuse, or system misuse by entering extremely large deposit amounts (e.g., billions of pesos).
+Negative deposits might enable the manipulation of account balances or cause inconsistencies, while overly large amounts could result in financial inaccuracies, misuse, or abuse of the system by entering extraordinarily high deposit figures (e.g., billions of pesos).

 ***Improvements***
 ```python